 Interviews with Hanson have appeared in the Denver Post, Los Angeles Times, New York Times, New Republic, PBS NewsHour, Minnesota Public Radio, and Colorado Public Radio.

-Her track record for accuracy in election polls — in Iowa and beyond — contributed to her A+ rating from Nate Silver’s influential website FiveThirtyEight.com.
-It was one of six such grades in an analysis of more than 350 polling firms.
+Her track record for accuracy in election polls — in Iowa and beyond — contributed to her A+ rating from the influential website FiveThirtyEight.com.
+It was one of four such grades in an analysis of more than 350 polling firms.
 In addition to directing the Iowa Poll, she was also pollster-in-chief for Bloomberg Politics and created the Bloomberg Global Poll, along with polls for the Indianapolis Star and the Detroit Free Press Poll, and, of course, the Grinnell College National Poll.

-Polling puts Ms. Selzer in the spotlight, but she attracts a wide range of clients, conducting audience development and strategic research for nonprofit organizations and for-profit companies, including a grocery store chain, advocacy groups, health care organizations, financial institutions, universities, marketing agencies, and a technology start-up.
+Polling puts Selzer in the spotlight, but she attracts a wide range of clients, conducting audience development and strategic research for nonprofit organizations and for-profit companies, including a grocery store chain, advocacy groups, health care organizations, financial institutions, universities, marketing agencies, a technology start-up, and economic development organizations.

-She sings alto with the Des Moines Choral Society, has won a competitive Scrabble tournament, was awarded a blue ribbon at the Iowa State Fair, and was named Woman Business Owner of the Year in 2011 by the local business publication.
+She has sung alto with the Des Moines Choral Society, won a competitive Scrabble tournament, was awarded a blue ribbon at the Iowa State Fair, and was named Woman Business Owner of the Year in 2011 by the local business publication.
 A full life.

 Julia Bauder, Social Studies and Data Services Librarian and Director of the Data Analysis and Social Inquiry Lab

 Ellen de Graffenreid, Vice President of Communications and Marketing

 Karla Erickson, Professor of Sociology

 Georgeanna Robinson, Associate Director for Qualitative Research